 How I Think About Email

-I was introduced to email at a time when the choice was simple: Hotmail, Yahoo, or Lycos.
-There were no productivity systems, no inbox zero debates — just messages going back and forth, often full of jokes forwarded endlessly between friends.
+I first encountered email when the choice was basically three names: Hotmail, Yahoo, or Lycos.
+There were no productivity systems, no “inbox zero” debates — just messages flying back and forth, often packed with jokes and chain forwards that never seemed to end.

 I became slightly obsessed.

-Not because email was powerful, but because it was personal.
-It felt direct in a way nothing else did at the time.
+Not because email was powerful, but because it felt personal.
+Direct.
+Quietly intimate in a way nothing else on the internet was at the time.

-When Gmail launched — invite-only, with people selling access codes online — it felt like a genuine shift.
-Gmail quickly became my favourite: conversation view, a clean interface, and the idea that archiving was better than deleting.
-That mindset stuck with me.
+When Gmail launched — invite-only, with access codes being bought and sold — it felt like a genuine shift.
+Conversation view, a clean interface, and the idea that archiving was better than deleting.
+That one assumption changed how I used email, and it never really left me.

-Since then, I’ve always been on the lookout for a better way to use email.
-Not because email is broken — but because most people never stop to think about how they use it.
+Since then I’ve been looking for better ways to use email — not because email is broken, but because most people never stop to think about what their inbox is doing to them.

 Email isn’t replaceable